tterimaa/nurse-scheduling-problem/README.md

 # TODO LIST

-- Offset to max hours per day
+- Offset constraint for starting the day later
-- min_hours to shift constraints
-  - For some days like saturdays hard_min needs to be the lenght of the day
-- Weekly shift constraints (part-time employees)
 - More granular scheduling

 # How to run (macos)